Canonical form of master equations and characterization of non-Markovianity: Forms of master equations

 \subsection{Time-local master equations}

-Even for the case of non-Markovian dynamics, when the system `remembers' its previous evolution, it has been shown via the time-convolutionless projection operator method \cite{Chat,Shib} that a general master equation (\ref{genmaster}) often can be written in a local-in-time form, $ \dot{\rho}(t)=\Lambda_{t}[\rho(t)]$, where $\Lambda_{t}$ is, among other requirements, a linear map such that $\Lambda_{t}(\rho)$ is Hermitian and traceless for all $\rho$.
-For non-Markovian evolution, $\Lambda_t$ is time-dependent, and it is difficult to characterize what forms it may take in order to be compatible with physical or completely positive evolution.
-A description in terms of time-local master equations is not only convenient, but also seems to be necessary for constructing a quantum trajectory unravelling in terms of possible `paths' the time evolution of the system may take~\cite{carmichael, plenio, Breuer, breuer4, maniscalco}.
+More generally, even when the system `remembers' its previous evolution, it has been shown via the time-convolutionless projection operator method \cite{Chat,Shib} that a general master equation (\ref{genmaster}) often can be written in a time-local form, $ \dot{\rho}(t)=\Lambda_{t}[\rho(t)]$, where $\Lambda_{t}$ is, among other requirements, a linear map such that $\Lambda_{t}[\rho]$ is Hermitian and traceless for all $\rho$. \blu An alternative approach, for the class of master equations obtained from the reduced memoryless evolution of a system plus ancilla, is given in \cite{koss}. \blk Such a description of the evolution is not only convenient, but appears necessary, for example, to construct a quantum trajectory unravelling in terms of possible `paths' the time evolution of the system may take~\cite{Piilo1,carmichael, plenio, Breuer, breuer4}.

-As an alternative simple proof~\cite{ourmaster} that memory-kernel master equations can in fact be written in time-local form, consider some evolution process described by the linear (usually completely positive) map $\rho(t) = \phi_t[\rho(0)]$, which satisfies a memory-kernel master equation of the general form \eqref{genmaster} above.
-If it is assumed that the map $\phi_t$ is {\it invertible} for the time interval considered, i.e., that there exists a linear map $\phi^{-1}_t$ satisfying $\phi^{-1}_t\circ \phi_t=I$ where $I$ is the identity map, then one can write
+For an alternate and very simple proof that memory-kernel master equations can typically be written in time-local form~\cite{ourmaster}, consider some evolution process described by the linear (usually completely positive) map $\rho(t) = \phi_t[\rho(0)]$, which satisfies a memory-kernel master equation of the general form in Eq.~\eqref{genmaster}.
+If it is assumed that the map $\phi_t$ is {\it invertible} for the time interval considered, i.e., that there exists a linear map $\phi^{-1}_t$ satisfying $\phi^{-1}_t\circ \phi_t=\mathbbm{1}$ where $\mathbbm{1}$ is the identity map, then one can write, absorbing the Hamiltonian component into $\mathcal{K}_{s,t}$,